 Welcome to my website.
-I am an independent historian of late medieval and Renaissance history and the history of science and technology.
+I am an independent historian of late medieval and Early Modern European history and the history of science and technology.
 I also paint and draw.
-(To see some of my artwork go to www.instagram.com/pamelao.long.)
+(To see some of my artwork go to www.pamelalongpaintings.com.
 For pdfs of some of my writings, go to https://independentscholar.academia.edu/PamelaLong

-First is a sythetic work on the history of technology--Technology and Society in Mediterranean and European Lands, 600-1600--to be published by Johns Hopkins University Press.
+In press is a synthetic work on the history of technology--Technology in Mediterranean and European Lands, 600-1600 (Baltimore: Johns Hopkins University Press, forthcoming).

 Link to Chicago description I am honored that it has been awarded the Sidney M. Edelstein Prize